-Six lucky winners chosen from thousands of applicants will get to put the Land Rover Discovery through its paces this November.
+Six lucky winners chosen from thousands of applicants got to put the Land Rover Discovery through its paces in November 2019.

 The biennial tour takes participants on an adventure through some of the toughest and most stunning landscapes on earth.
-This year, the destination is Kavango-Zambezi nature reserve, covering parts of Namibia, Botswana, Angola, Zambia and Zimbabwe and home to elephants, rhinos, lions, giraffes, zebras and more, as well as the Victoria Falls, one of the natural wonders of the world.
+This time, the destination was Kavango-Zambezi nature reserve, covering parts of Namibia, Botswana, Angola, Zambia and Zimbabwe and home to elephants, rhinos, lions, giraffes, zebras and more, as well as the Victoria Falls, one of the natural wonders of the world.

-Inmarsat’s global satellite network is providing the team with on-demand access to high-speed broadband, voice and M2M communications, keeping them connected anytime and anywhere in the breathtaking wilderness.
+Inmarsat’s global satellite network provided the team with on-demand access to high-speed broadband, voice and M2M communications, keeping them connected anytime and anywhere in the breathtaking wilderness.

-Whether it’s position-tracking, livestreaming quality video from the vehicle, broadband comms on the move or dependable voice communications, we’ve got the teams covered.
+Whether it’s position-tracking, livestreaming quality video from the vehicle, broadband comms on the move or dependable voice communications, we had the teams covered.

-Equipped with the Explorer 325 BGAN terminal, the team will get easy access to satellite broadband data and voice, even while the Discovery is moving at speed through the rough terrain.
-IsatPhone 2 will provide reliable voice connectivity, with up to eight hours’ talk time (up to 160 hours on standby), while IsatData Pro M2M tracking will allow the organisers to map the progress of the vehicles.
+Equipped with the Explorer 325 BGAN terminal, the team had easy access to satellite broadband data and voice, even while the Discovery was moving at speed through the rough terrain.
+IsatPhone 2 provided reliable voice connectivity, with up to eight hours’ talk time (up to 160 hours on standby), while IsatData Pro M2M tracking allowed the organisers to map the progress of the vehicles.